The case with the cult following actually delivers on thoughtful design

 The regular Away Carry-On has a capacity of 39.8 liters, while The Bigger Carry-On holds 47.9 liters.
 If you’re as enthusiastic about efficient packing as we are, you probably already know that that’s actually a lot of hauling space.
 With the help of some packing cubes and shrewd outfit planning, you should be able to stretch 47.9 liters out to a two-week trip in a warm climate.

 For a five-day trip, we packed two pairs of shoes, two pairs of pants, two dresses, four shirts, a sweater, underwear, and a small dopp kit, and it all fit easily into The Bigger Carry-On.
 Other editors on our team who own the standard Carry-On size have no problem fitting a similar amount of clothes into their bag—though they usually have to stow the dopp kit inside their personal item instead.
 The more compact size means it’s more likely to fit in the overhead bin.
-Either way, flexible shell is even a little forgiving, in case if you accidentally over-pack or shop too much during your travels.
+Either way, flexible shell is even a little forgiving in case you accidentally over-pack or shop too much during your travels.

 For a five-day trip, we packed two pairs of shoes, two pairs of pants, two dresses, four shirts, a sweater, underwear, and a small dopp kit, and it all fit easily.